Trending

 What is Foam Roller and Foam Rolling?

-The foam roller is a tube-like roll, about 1.5-2 feet or (18-24 Inches).
-It is a self-myofascial release technique i.e. mass tissue massage.
+A foam roller is a tube-like roll, about 1.5-2 feet, and is a self-myofascial release technique or mass tissue massage.
+For deeper work, many athletes combine foam rolling with professional sessions on massage recovery equipment to target stubborn knots.

 Myofascial release is a bodywork technique.
 This technique makes the mussels tissues soft and long and it also effective for the tissues between the skin, muscles and bones.
 Adhesions are also broken down.
 These are basically used by Physiotherapists and Athletes to enhance muscle recovery.